aletgn/b-fade/docs/_pages/eh_bayes.rst

         bay.load_log_likelihood(log_loss, normalize=False)

-By constrast if we use other priors, we are regularising the likelihood.
+By contrast, if we use other priors, we are regularising the likelihood.
 Therefore, this requires:

     .. code-block:: python